LangChain Academy: Introduction to LangGraph

 What level is LangChain Academy: Introduction to LangGraph for?

 LangChain Academy: Introduction to LangGraph is aimed at a intermediate audience.
-Recommended background: Intermediate Python, Basic LLM experience.
+Recommended background: Intermediate Python, plus comfort with virtual environments and Jupyter, Python 3.11, 3.12 or 3.13 installed locally, An OpenAI API key with credits and a LangSmith account for tracing.

 How long does LangChain Academy: Introduction to LangGraph take?

-Expect roughly ~5-6 hours.
+Expect roughly ~6 hours of video across 55 lessons, self-paced.
 Most learners work through it at their own pace.

 What will I learn from LangChain Academy: Introduction to LangGraph?